 1-5.
 These steps are the same as steps 1-5 in Figure 5.5.3.3-1.

 6-7.
-The UDR invokes the Nudr_DataRepository_Notify service operation to PCF(s) that have subscribed to modifications of AF requests by sending the HTTP POST request to the resource URI "{notificationUri}", and the PCF sends a "204 No Content" response to the UDR.
+The UDR invokes the Nudr_DataRepository_Notify service operation to PCF(s) that have subscribed to modifications of AF requests by sending the HTTP POST request to the callback URI "{notificationUri}", and the PCF sends a "204 No Content" response to the UDR.

 8-9.
 Upon receipt of the AF request from the UDR, the PCF determines if existing PDU Sessions are potentially impacted by the AF request.
-For each of these PDU Sessions, the PCF invokes the Npcf_SMPolicyControl_UpdateNotify service operation to update the SMF with corresponding PCC rule(s) by sending the HTTP POST request to the resource URI "{notificationUri}/update" as described in subclause 5.2.2.2.1.
+For each of these PDU Sessions, the PCF invokes the Npcf_SMPolicyControl_UpdateNotify service operation to update the SMF with corresponding PCC rule(s) by sending the HTTP POST request to the callback URI "{notificationUri}/update" as described in subclause 5.2.2.2.1.

 If the AF subscribes to UP Path change event, the PCF includes the information on AF subscription to UP path change event within the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].
 If the AF unsubscribes from UP Path change event, the PCF removes the related subscription information from the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].